Lead Your Team through the Profile, Part 4: Value to the Team

 When team members know their value, they flourish.
 When they understand the value others bring to the team, they can better understand how the team fits together to make a unified whole.
 There are several ways your team can benefit from processing each member’s value to the team.

-- Team members can identify their individual strengths they bring to the team – and recognize strengths other team members bring, too.
+- Team members can identify the individual strengths they bring to the team – and recognize the strengths other team members bring, too.

 - Team members can find ways to maximize their God-given strengths in their work and become even more valuable to the team.

 - Team members can develop a deeper appreciation for what others bring to the team, which grows interdependence.

 For You To Do